RES-Infrastructure/AZFilesHybrid/README.md

 # AZFilesHybrid

-Contain a modified version of AzFileHybrid module
+Contain a modified version of the AzFilesHybrid powershell module